Endometrial scratch: will it work for you?

 If you decide to have an endometrial scratch, it’s best carried out in the cycle before your treatment, often on day 21.
 Your clinic will confirm the optimal date.
 If you have irregular periods, guidance on timing is particularly important.
 If you’re controlling your cycle with birth-control pills, Norethisterone or an HRT course prior to your stimulating medication, you may be told to have your endometrial scratch four or so days before your final pill.

 An endometrial scratch is quick and often (but not always) painless.
 No anaesthetic is needed and you can head home immediately afterwards.
 If you’re having a hysteroscopy and the timing is right, the scratch can be done there and then.

 Of course, there’s a fee.
 In the UK, prices for endometrial scratching vary.
 But the average cost appears to be between £150 and £300.
 A few clinics charge more.
 Given the typical cost of a fertility cycle, it’s a relatively minimal extra for something that could significantly enhance the outcome of your treatment.

 A final note of caution.
 An endometrial scratch carries a small (1%) risk of miscarriage if you get pregnant.
 Cramping and infection can also happen after the procedure – but not that often.
-Overall, the evidence for endometrial scratching definitely seems to stack up.
+Overall, the evidence for endometrial scratching is contradictory.
 Talk to your clinic.